CallumPank/comp150-cpd/README.md

 In the COMP 150 lecture we had to prepare our handouts and pitches for my game idea this was hard because I did not have a coherent game idea, which made it harder to make a handout and think of points for said handout.
 I did not overcome this and the ideas I had were sub-par, this made my pitch and handout very bad and unprofessional in my opinion.

-For the COMP 120 task we looked at changing the color of images and pixels in an image, this is the hardest task that I have done so far.
+For the COMP 120 task we looked at changing the colour of images and pixels in an image, this is the hardest task that I have done so far.
 Even after looking at it after lessons I still did not understand how this was done, I think this is because the python tutorials online do not go into that much detail into what you need to do.

 Week 6
-For COMP 120 I was still confused on the technique to change colors of images, even with looking through the notes of the lecture and working out of lessons I still could not wrap my head around it.
+For COMP 120 I was still confused on the technique to change colours of images, even with looking through the notes of the lecture and working out of lessons I still could not wrap my head around it.

 Week 7